The blood type diet was made popular by Dr. Peter D’Adamo, a naturopathic physician and author of the book “Eat Right 4 Your Type.”

 There’s no scientific evidence that supports the blood type diet.
 Many studies have debunked the diet while other studies have found some benefits of the diet unrelated to blood type.

 states that the diet may be popular because it emphasizes eating whole foods, avoiding processed foods, and exercising.

 These principles are associated with many diets and are recommendations commonly given by doctors and nutritionists to improve or maintain health.

-In 2013, a systematic review in the American Journal of Clinical Nutrition looked at 16 previous studies on blood type diets.
+In 2013, a looked at 16 previous studies on blood type diets.
 The review concluded that there’s no current evidence that supports blood type diets.

 Furthermore, the theories behind the diet need to be studied by having two different groups of participants in a study, one that participates in the diet and one that doesn’t, all with the same blood type.
 This will determine the effectiveness of the blood type diet.